navidrome/website/content/en/docs/usage/admin/cli.md

 `explain` makes **no external requests** by default: external agents are reported as `would-try` rather than called.
 Pass `--live` to perform real lookups.
 The default protects providers from a diagnostic run adding load, especially when the reason you are debugging is rate limiting.

+To report accurately, these commands load the plugins named in `Agents` — and only those, since a plugin that is not a configured agent cannot supply an image.
+Loading a plugin creates the services its manifest asks for, such as a key-value store. `--live` additionally runs each plugin's initialization, which may open external connections; without it, plugins are loaded but not started.
 {{% /alert %}}

 #### `artwork refresh`